Located at the Animal Care Campus

 791 S Fieldstone Blvd, Bloomington, IN 47403

-The Monroe County Humane Association’s Pet Food & Supply Pantry is currently available to any pet owner.
+The Monroe County Humane Association’s Pet Food & Supply Pantry is only available to individuals who qualify for subsidized services upon presenting proof of assistance or financial hardship.

 The pantry is intended to assist members of the community through temporary financial difficulties, and it is not intended to be a primary source of pet food or supplies.